 - You cannot edit an in-use template if it has been deleted.
 This disables the Edit button.

-The Design tab is where you build your messages, of which Stories are the heart and soul.
-In Message Designer, you add stories to Mailing Content Areas, which are indicated by the Add Story button.
+The Design tab is where you build your messages, of which content types are the heart and soul.
+In Message Designer, you add content to Message Content Areas, which are indicated by the Add Content button.
 These layouts are defined in your message's template, and are set up with all the settings you'll need to tell your organization's story.

-To start adding content, click one of the available Add Story buttons.
-The available story types appear in a menu next to the Mailing Content Area.
+To start adding content, click one of the Add Content buttons.
+The available content types (again, dictated by the template) appear in a menu next to the Message Content Area.

 NOTE: Editing options may be limited based on the Theme properties in the template.